esl-epfl/x-heep/femu/README.md

 Copy the x-heep/femu/arm/ folder from your PC to the home directory of the Pynq-Z2 board with the following command:

 ```
-scp -r x-heep/femu/arm/ xilinx@board_ip:/~
+sudo scp -r x-heep/femu/arm/ xilinx@board_ip:~
 ```

-## Enable UART1 on Linux
+## Enable UART1 on Linux on the Pynq-Z2 baord

-Enter the arm/uart_enable/ folder on and run the following commands:
+Enter the arm/uart_enable/ folder and run the following commands:

 ```
 sudo su